Mixtape Medley CAL. A New Crochet Blanket Pattern

 Even more felt things.

-For four weeks I’ve been making things.
-OK, I know I always make things but this time I’ve been making things with a specific purpose.
-A month ago I was asked if I fancied having a stall at the school’s summer fete.
+For four weeks, I’ve been making, sewing and crocheting.
+OK, I know I always make things, but this time I’ve been making things with a specific purpose.
+A month ago I was asked if I fancied having a craft stall at the school’s summer fete.
 I thought “why not?”
 Hopefully I’ll get to sell a few things and help towards raising money for the school.
 Sounds alright.
 I enjoyed doing a similar thing last Christmas.
 That was my first time doing such a thing and I found out that I really enjoyed myself!

 Lots of felt brooches and keyrings.